Brad-Hammond/instapawsapp/README.md

 ## Bugs

-- I had a bug where when the user created tried to amend either passowrd, profile or post that it woudl not redirect them correctly.
-To fix this I implemented the below code imt he image:
+- I had a bug where when the user created tried to amend either passowrd, profile or post that it would not redirect them correctly.
+To fix this I implemented the below code in the image:

 <details><summary>Bug Fix Screenshot</summary>
 <img src="docs/screenshots/BugForRedirect.jpg">
 </details>

-- I had a bug where i was using useHistory in alot of my files when importing react-router-dom, however this was remvoed with a new update so had to swtich to useNavigate.
+- I had a bug where i was using useHistory in alot of my files when importing react-router-dom, however this was removed with a new update so had to swtich to useNavigate.

 ## Known Bugs

 - On the signup page, a 401 (Unauthorized) error appears in the terminal.
-- I have searched for a fix for this however due to time constraints I was unable to find a fix intime.
+- I have searched for a fix for this however due to time constraints I was unable to find a fix in time.

 <details><summary>Bug Screenshot</summary>
 <img src="docs/screenshots/BugSignUp.jpg">
 </details>

-- Another bug I had was with editing a users username, I could not get it to work as intended and duer to time constraints - I implemented the below on the signup page:
+- Another bug I had was with editing a users username, I could not get it to work as intended and due to time constraints - I implemented the below on the signup page:

 <details><summary>Bug Screenshot</summary>
 <img src="docs/screenshots/SingupBugNote.jpg">
 </details>

-- Another bug I had was witht he sizing of the no post found image, I could not get it to fit properly and unfourtunatley due to time constraints had to leave it in production.
+- Another bug I had was witht he sizing of the no post found image, I could not get it to fit properly and unfortunately due to time constraints had to leave it in production.

 <details><summary>Bug Screenshot</summary>
 <img src="docs/screenshots/PostCreateForm.jpg">